SuryaNelakanti/athena/sdk/typescript/README.md

 Notes
 - Uses `fetch` (Node 18+ or a fetch polyfill).
-- Streaming is not supported in this minimal SDK.
+- Use `streamChatCompletion()` for streaming responses.
 - `traceId` format is `trace_{uuid}`.
+- Retry/backoff settings use milliseconds in TypeScript.